zhiqing-xiao/sn/README.md

 - Notations, English letters, Search "Belief update operator in partially observable tasks".
 Delete this line.
 And the next line, change 【TD target; (lower case only) upper bound】 to 【TD target; (lower-case only) upper bound; (lower-case only in distributional RL) utility; (lower-case only in partially observable tasks) Belief update operator】.
 That is, first add a hythen in existing "lower case", and add some more texts

+- Section 3.1, Heading.
+Change 【Its】 to 【Their】.
+(TOC also needs to be changed accordingly.)

+- Section 3.1, PDF page 73, the last two lines: Change 【ping.
+Then we show that state values of policy and optimal state values are the fixed points of the Bellman equation operator and Bellman optimal operators respectively.】 to 【ping.
+Then we show that values of policy and optimal values are the fixed points of the Bellman expectation operator and Bellman optimal operator respectively.】.
+That is, remove two "state"s, change a "equation" to "expectation", and remove a "s".

 - (Feedback based on the PDF 2023-11-16.)
 Section 4.1.1, Page 103, Algorithm 4.3, Step 2.31: Change 【2.31】 to 【2.3.1】

 - Chapter 7, PDF page 431, Search "uses the optimal value estimates".
 Change 【uses】 to 【use】.